 On our first trip here our kids were 3 and 5--we headed West in search of fresh powder and big fun.
 We found it.
 It was the first time the girls had skied Colorado and it's a great place to introduce any little ones to the joys of skiing.
 It's a great place to take never-ever skiers and get them out on snow.

 This year we went back and I was thrilled to see some improvements, but that the flavor of the mountain hasn't changed.
-This spot is a haven for families who want a charming and wonderful family experience. it's the place where you settle in for a week and don't have to stress about what to do.
+This spot is a haven for families who want a charming and wonderful family experience.
+It's the place where you settle in for a week and don't have to stress about what to do.
 Keystone makes it so easy to enjoy your family time together.

 The village is as charming as ever (be sure to stop into Inxpot for your java fix!)-- I remembered all these red wagons from our first visit.
 They make getting around with all the gear and little ones SO MUCH EASIER.
 Now that my kids are older, I was nostalgic for all the little touches Keystone puts in, like the toys around the village.
 They just get that it's not always easy to be a ski mom.

 Keystone is one of the closest resorts to Denver it's just 75 miles away off of I-70 and really easy to access.
 This year we stayed in Vail and did the drive to Keystone to use our Epic Passes.
 On our last visit we stayed at Keystone's River Run Village condo and took the shuttle to the resort.
 Colorado Mountain Express will take you from Denver Intl. to your ski resort and provide safe and clean car seats--genius (about $90 per adult, plus tip).
 After our 2 hr ride from Denver to Keystone (the driver was an ace--he drove through quite a snow storm), we picked up the keys to our 2-bedroom apt.